kyle9021/fal-con-shift-everywhere-25/README.md

 - **Interactive & Non-Interactive**: Works in both manual and CI/CD environments
 - **Comprehensive Reporting**: Detailed security findings with remediation guidance
 - **Cross-Platform**: Supports Linux, macOS, and other Unix-like systems
+- **Multi-Architecture**: Automatically detects and downloads correct binaries for amd64 and arm64 architectures

 ## Prerequisites